bottari/scritti/README.md

 A new addition to the repository: **Mercury**, a fully local, speech-enabled LLM agent built on my merged GPT-2 fine-tuned poetry model.

-This agent demonstrates how to combine **local model inference**, **offline STT**, **memory-bounded conversational context**, and **agent-style prompting** into a cohesive interactive tool.
+This agent demonstrates how to combine **local model inference**, **offline STT & TTS**, **memory-bounded conversational context**, and **agent-style prompting** into a cohesive interactive tool.
 It also reflects real model-ops considerations like device-aware loading, error handling, and multimodal input.

 ---